×

 This automation eliminates the risk of human error , which could have catastrophic consequences, and guarantees perfectly secure storage management.

-Optimization of logistics flows and picking in complete safety
+Optimizing logistics flows and picking in complete safety

 Traceability: A regulatory and security imperative

 In the event of an incident (leak, contamination, product recall), you must be able to react within minutes.
-Where is the offending batch stored?
+Where is the affected batch stored?
 What other products were nearby?
 Which customer orders are affected?

 • Upon receipt : Recording of batch number, expiry date, supplier.

-The essential features of the “hazardous materials” module of a WMS
+Essential features of the "hazardous materials" module of a WMS

 Here is a checklist for evaluating a WMS platform:

-• Location Management Module : Must be able to manage maximum quantity constraints per location or per zone.
+• Location management module : Must be able to manage maximum quantity constraints per location or per zone.

 A Warehouse Management System that ticks all these boxes becomes much more than a tool: it is the guarantor of your compliance and the pillar of your warehouse security strategy.

-Training of order pickers and warehouse staff
+Training for order pickers and warehouse staff

 • Risk recognition : Understanding the meaning of CLP pictograms on labels.